Eoljjang/poke-gear/README.md

 - [ ] Test for 2 - 4 weeks.
 - [ ] Make iterative changes based on feedback.

+### Release v0.5 Goals: Security
+- [ ] Make sure URL's are safe and properly updated.
+- [ ] When switching between users, the new user should not have access to data from the previous user.
+- [ ] Check that inputs block injections.

 <i>Full 1.0 release after the user testing phase<i/>

 ---